They isolated themselves for 726 days to give their daughter a chance at life

 The walls of the O’Neill house in Columbia do talk.

-They’re covered in the phrases 7-year-old Eliza used to rattle off when she could still speak and the scribbles she and her older brother made when she could still color with crayons.
+They’re covered with phrases 7-year-old Eliza used to rattle off when she could still speak and the scribbles she and her older brother made when she could still color with crayons.

 An uncertain future awaits Eliza, whose family isolated themselves for two years, mostly in their house with the talking walls, to protect her immune system and give her a chance at life.